davidmoten/functional-jpa/README.md

 functional-jpa
 ==============

 Functional style helpers for jpa and guava.
+This project requires guava and has an optional dependency on rx-java if you wish to use Observables (which are very cool!).

 Status: *pre-alpha*